Statistical inference with regularized optimal transport: Introduction

 As the general framework stems from the extended functional delta method, the limiting variable of the (scaled and centered) empirical regularized distance is given by the directional derivative of $\delta$ at the population distribution.
 Linearity of the derivative implies that the limit variable is centered Gaussian.
 In this case, it is natural to ask whether the empirical distance attains the semiparametric efficiency lower bound (cf. \cite[Chapter 25]{vanderVaart1998asymptotic}).
 Semiparametric efficiency bounds serve as analogs of Cram\'{e}r-Rao lower bounds in semiparametric estimation and account for the fundamental difficulty of estimating functionals of interest.
 We show that the asymptotic variance of the empirical distance indeed agrees with the semiparametric efficiency bound, relative to a certain tangent space.
 Still, even when the limiting variable is Gaussian, direct analytic estimation of the asymptotic variance may be nontrivial.
 To account for that, we explore bootstrap consistency for empirical regularized OT distances.
 Altogether, the limit distribution theory, semiparametric efficiency, and bootstrap consistency provide a comprehensive statistical account of the considered regularized OT distances.

 A unifying approach of a similar flavor to ours, but for classic OT distances, was proposed in \cite{hundrieser2022unifying}.
 Focusing solely on the supremum functional, they used the extended functional delta method to derive limit distributions for classic $\Wp$, with $p\geq 2$, for compactly supported distributions under the alternative in dimensions $d\leq 3$.
 In comparison, our approach is more general and can treat any functional that adheres to the aforementioned local Lipschitz continuity and differentiability.
 This is crucial for analyzing regularized OT distances as some instances do not amount to a supremum functional.
 For instance, average-sliced Wasserstein distances correspond to mixed $L^1$-$L^\infty$ functionals, which are not accounted for by the setup from \cite{hundrieser2022unifying}.
 The functional delta method was also used in \cite{sommerfeld2018,tameling2019} to derive limit distributions for OT between discrete population distributions by parametrizing them using simplex vectors.
+This result was extended to semi-discrete OT in \cite{del2022central} by exploiting the fact that complexity of the optimal potentials class is reduced when one of the measures is supported on a discrete set.
 Another recent application can be found in \cite{goldfeld22limit}, where this approach was leveraged for Gaussian-smoothed $\Wp$ by embedding the domain of the Wasserstein distance into a certain dual Sobolev space.

 The rest of the paper is organized as follows. \cref{sec: background} presents notation used throughout the paper and necessary background on Wasserstein distances and the extended functional delta method. \cref{sec: unified} presents a unified framework for deriving limit distributions, bootstrap consistency, and semiparametric efficiency bounds for regularized OT distances.
 The general tools developed in \cref{sec: unified} will be applied to sliced Wasserstein distances in \cref{sec: slicing}, smooth Wasserstein distances with compactly supported kernels in \cref{sec: smooth Wp}, and EOT in \cref{sec: EOT}. \cref{sec: summary} leaves some concluding remarks.
-Proofs for the results in Sections \ref{sec: unified}--\ref{sec: EOT} can be found in Appendices \ref{sec: proof master proposition}--\ref{sec: EOT proof}.
+Proofs for the results in Sections \ref{sec: background}--\ref{sec: EOT} can be found in Appendices \ref{sec: proof master proposition}--\ref{sec: EOT proof}.